 A few years ago, a group of scientists at NHM were struggling to learn more about nature in L.A.
 They had just formed the museum's Urban Nature Research Center (UNRC), and were challenged by the fact that Los Angeles County is spread over an enormous geographical region, with heavily urbanized areas that are mostly private property.
 It was impossible for this small team of scientists to survey all of it on their own.
 This densely populated region is a major hub of transportation and industry, with new species arriving daily, and a climate that is agreeable to so many species of plants and animals that it allows them to flourish in their new home.
 How could these scientists possibly get an accurate picture of which species were living in L.A.?

 UNRC scientists knew that there were many significant nature observations to be made in Los Angeles, but how could they find them?
 Then they had a brilliant idea: if they joined forces with local residents who were willing to survey their own neighborhoods, it would become possible to gain a much deeper understanding of nature in Los Angeles.
 They chose a broad area to try it in, and in 2016, they recruited their first group of SuperProject participants and designed an easy way for them to report their findings.

-A couple of years have passed since that first SuperProject, and each year it has gotten bigger.
-I now work as a Community Science Coordinator at the Museum, and I am looking forward to showing the 2018 SuperProject participants some of the fun and interesting things that I have learned through this project.
+A few years have passed since that first SuperProject, and each year it has gotten bigger.
+I now work as a Community Science Coordinator at the museum, and I am looking forward to showing future SuperProject participants some of the fun and interesting things that I have learned through this project.
 I hope to see you there!

 You will need access to a smartphone or GPS-enabled camera and the internet to share your observations.
 People of all ages are encouraged to join the SuperProject!